laminas/laminas-servicemanager-migration/docs/book/v1/intro.md

 };
 ```

-Above, the `Option::PATHS` is paths you want rector to run.
+Above, the `Option::PATHS` is paths we want rector to run.
 After configuration in place, you can run:

 ```bash
 vendor/bin/rector process --dry-run
 ```

-Ensure that the change is correct, if everything ok, you can run the fix:
+Ensure that the change is correct, if everything ok, we can run the fix:

 ```bash
 vendor/bin/rector process